 Create Azure Storage Account using Azure Portal

-To create storage account using Azure Portal, follow below steps.
+To create storage account using Microsoft Azure Portal, follow below steps.

 - Login to Azure Portal with your account.